Nudgee Class of 2026 · Dads & Sons

 01 / The Idea

-An afternoon.
+A day.
 A walk.
 A grudge they'll dine out on.

 The mums have had the Mother-Son Lunch on the calendar for years.
 White linen, fresh flowers, soft napery, indoor voices, finger sandwiches at a sensible hour.
 The dads have watched on patiently, and paid the bill, for as long as anyone can remember.